grafana/loki/docs/sources/clients/promtail/_index.md

 * Log rotations **aren't supported as of now**, mostly because it requires us modifying Promtail to rely on file inodes instead of file names.
 If you'd like to see support for it, please create a new issue on Github asking for it and explaining your use case.
+* If you compress a file under a folder being scrapped, Promtail might try to ingest your file before you finish compressing it.
+To avoid it, pick a `initial_delay` that is enough to avoid it.
 * If you would like to see support for a compression protocol that isn't listed here, please create a new issue on Github asking for it and explaining your use case.